Dual Enrollment at UWF

 - Graduate-level courses (5000-8000 level)

-- Internships, capstones, independent study, or study abroad courses
+- Internships, capstones, independent/directed study, study abroad courses or 990 courses.

 If there questions or concerns about a particular course and the prerequisites or co-requisites, please contact the Dual Enrollment Coordinator.